ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+, the surface bleach­
+ed, arid the material is then fit for us.
+It is
+stated thut by this process a substance posses­
+sing all the requisite homogeniety, hardness ;
+and absence of pores, is obtained, uud of any
+desired size.
+MANY FACTS IN SMALL COMPASS.—The num­
+ber of languages spoken is 4,064.
+The num­
+ber of men is about equal to the number of
+women.
+The average of human life is 33 years
+One quarter die before the age of 7 ; half be- j
+fore the age of 17.
+To every 1,000 persons,
 1 only reached 100 years.
 To every 100, 6
 reach 75 years, and not more than I in 500 j
 will reach 80 years.
 There are on the earth